-- Our updated online Course Curriculum Guide will be available in March. - The AHS Academic Planning and Scheduling event will be March 15, 2022. - The online course request (registration) portal is expected to be available from March 16th March 20th.
+- Our updated online Course Curriculum Guide will be available in February. - The AHS Curriculum Night event will be February 16, 2023. - The online course request (registration) portal is expected to be available from February 20th February 26th.
 Directions for course selection can be found on pg.
-12 or the AHS webpage. - Students will receive registration forms in Tiger Connect (advisory) on Tuesday, March 15th. - Virtual students should plan to pick up their request sheet March 16, 2022. - Students should take the form home, discuss classes with their parents/guardians, select courses, and input those courses into the PowerSchool portal that opens March 16th and closes March 20th.
-Please return the completed registration form to the counseling department by Monday, March 21st.
+12 or the AHS webpage for a demonstration video. - Students will receive registration forms in Tiger Connect (advisory) on Wednesday, February 15th. - Virtual students should plan to pick up their request sheet February 17th, 2023. - Students should take the form home, discuss classes with their parents/guardians, select courses, and input those courses into the PowerSchool portal that opens February 20th and closes February 26th.
+Please return the completed registration form to the counseling department by Monday, February 27th.
 All Parents/Guardians are encouraged to sign off on the registration form.